reshamas/reshamas.github.io/_posts/2020-06-11-data-umbrella-scikit-learn-online-sprint-report.md

 </p>

-## An International Collaboration
-Scikit-learn core contributors joined from San Francisco (CA), New York (NY) and Berlin (Germany).

-Sprint participants hailed from ten different countries.

 ## Preparation Work
 Because this was an online event and the idea of having an 8-hour sprint was not appealing (to me), I reduced the time in half and increased the preparation work that attendees could do.